 Cascade is a very small town located in the state of Maryland.
 With a population of 1,099 people and just one neighborhood, Cascade is the 223rd largest community in Maryland.
-Much of the housing stock in Cascade was built prior to World War II, making it one of the older and more historic towns in the country.
+Cascade has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 When you are in Cascade, you'll notice that it is more blue-collar than most other communities in America.
 40.15% of Cascade’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cascade is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Cascade who work in management occupations (13.57%), office and administrative support (12.64%), and sales jobs (9.29%).